Vendor Vulnerability Reporting and Disclosure Policy

 - Initial vendor contact

-- Protections released to customers who use Cisco security products
+- Protections released to Cisco customers for Cisco security products

 | Day 7

-- Second vendor contact if there is no response from the vendor
+- Second vendor contact if there is no response to Cisco’s initial communication

 | Day 45